 Key benefits include increased picking efficiency, faster order processing, lower labor costs, and improved scalability as sales volumes grow.

-Potential downsides include needing additional software, higher risk of order errors if quality control is lacking, and less flexibility for customized or non-standard orders.
+Potential downsides include needing additional software, higher risk of order errors without a tight pack-station QC step, and less flexibility for customized or non-standard orders.

 Best practices include grouping by shipment type, optimizing batch sizes, cross-training staff, and implementing strict quality control procedures.